Samuel-Tabares/Samuel-Tabares/README.md

 ## PROFESSIONAL PROFILE

-I'm Samuel Tabares Leon, fourth-semester Software Engineering student at Centro Universitario Empresarial Alexander von Humboldt.
+I'm Samuel Tabares Leon, fourth-semester Software Engineering student at Corporación Universitaria Empresarial Alexander von Humboldt.
 At 19, I stand out for my exceptional ability to master new technologies quickly and my unwavering commitment to excellence.
 When I take on a project, I pursue perfection.
 Mediocrity is never an option.

 ## TECHNICAL SKILLS